 12 Free Things to do in Greenville, South Carolina

 Unfortunately, with more popularity comes increased pricing, especially in the dining & lodging department.
 To help keep your trip costs down, I have compiled a list of the best free attractions in the area.
-Fortunately, many of the best things to do are naturally free, with nature and art based attractions in abundance.
+Fortunately, many of the best things to do are naturally free, with nature and art based attractions taking center stage.

-Those looking to keep their trip budget-friendly will be happy to hear that there is plenty of free fun to be found throughout the Upstate.
-Take a look at my top 10 free attractions in Greenville (note: I have included a few wonderful natural attractions within a 20-30 minute drive).
+Those looking to keep their trip budget-friendly will be happy to hear that free fun is abundant throughout the Upstate.
+Take a look at my list of the top free things to do in Greenville (note: I have included a few wonderful natural attractions within a 20-30 minute drive).

 The beautiful centerpiece of downtown Greenville, which draws tourists from all over, is Reedy River Falls, a beautiful 28 foot cascading waterfall located in the historic West end neighborhood.
 The best view of the waterfall can be enjoyed via a walk across Liberty Bridge, a 355 foot long suspension bridge.